 We have here the city hall itself, raised between 1838 and 1861 based on plans by Paul Abadie, erected on the foundations of the old medieval fortress belonging to counts of Angoulême.
-Two towers remain from that fortress, later integrated in the new city hall: the Lusignan's tower and the Valois' tower.
+We still can see two towers from that fortress, later integrated in the new city hall: Lusignan's tower and Valois' tower.

 In the second half of the 15th century, Valois family added other buildings, such as the big round tower.
 Duke of Epernon restored the castle, reinforcing the surrounding wall and adding a main building and the round tower of Valois.